paulboivin/Japan-Corporate-Governance-Analysis/README.md

 This project uses real publicly available data sourced from three government and international statistical organizations.

-1. Japan’s Ministry of Finance - Financial Statements Statistics of Corporations by Industry Annual survey data covering Japanese corporate financial behavior from FY2002 through FY2024, providing capital expenditure, cash dividends, and earned surplus figures for all industries excluding Finance and Insurance.
-The survey has been conducted since 1948 and represents the most comprehensive publicly available source of Japanese corporate financial aggregates.
-Data was extracted from 23 individual Excel files, each containing five years of overlapping data with sheet numbering conventions that shifted between FY2014 and FY2015, requiring conditional extraction logic to handle both structural periods consistently.
-Data was sourced directly from Japan’s Ministry of Finance’s Policy Research Institute portal.
+1. Japan’s Ministry of Finance - Financial Statements Statistics of Corporations by Industry Annual corporate financial data from FY2002 through FY2024 covering capital expenditure, cash dividends, and earned surplus for all industries excluding Finance and Insurance.
+Extracted from 23 individual Excel files with shifting sheet numbering conventions across two structural periods..

 2. Japan Exchange Group - TOPIX Historical Index Values Annual TOPIX index records covering first trading day values, annual highs and lows, and year-end closing values from 1949 through 2025.
 Year-end closing values were used as the primary analytical variable for consistency across the time series.
-Data was sourced directly from the Japan Exchange Group's public statistics portal.

 3. World Bank - World Development Indicators
 Four indicators downloaded for Japan, the United States, Germany, and South Korea covering 2000 through 2024: GDP at constant 2015 USD, GDP per capita at constant 2015 USD, gross domestic savings as a percentage of GDP, and gross fixed capital formation as a percentage of GDP.
-Constant 2015 USD pricing eliminates inflation that would have distorted the time series analysis.
-Percentage of GDP normalization enables cross-country comparison independent of currency and economic scale differences.
+Constant 2015 USD pricing eliminates inflation that would have distorted the time series analysis and percentage of GDP normalization enables cross-country comparison independent of currency and economic scale differences.

 The analytical window for this project is 2001 through 2024, providing 24 years of data with 13 years of pre-reform baseline and 11 years of reform era coverage.
 Earned surplus data is available from 2011 onwards only, reflecting the Ministry of Finance's creation of the earned surplus category in FY2015 publications.